-6. Outback Stainless Steel Water Filter Bottle – Best Stainless Steel Filtered Water Bottle
+6. Clearly Filtered No.1 Filtered Water Bottle – Best Stainless Steel Filtered Water Bottle

 If life was a Jackie Chan movie where you partook in a series of increasingly zany fights using household objects as weapons, then this would be the bottle to bitchslap some generic henchman with.

 It’s stainless steel: that means you’re going to have a seriously difficult time breaking it no matter how many Himalayan mountains you drop it off!
-That also means that it offers some insulation to keep your water refreshingly cool (or heart-meltingly warm) while you adventure.
+That also means that the bottle has some insulation to keep your water refreshingly cool (or heart-meltingly warm) while you adventure.

-The Outback also filters out all the nasties (with a disclaimer): viruses, bacteria, and metals begone!
+The Clearly Filtered also filters out all the nasties (with a disclaimer): viruses, bacteria, and metals begone!
 It’s even a water bottle that filters fluoride!
-BUT (and here’s that disclaimer), not with the stock filter; you have to buy the Outdoor filter separately.

-Regardless, if a stainless steel filter water bottle is your preference, the Outback is one of the better ones out there.
-It’s one of the best insulated filter water bottles you’ll find that also covers you for all the murderous organisms that are out to ruin your lactose-tolerance.
+Regardless, if a stainless steel filter water bottle is your preference, the Clearly Filtered is one of the better ones out there.
+It’s one of the best-insulated filter water bottles you’ll find that also covers you for all the murderous organisms that are out to ruin your lactose tolerance.